-Springing up on the Parkview Hospital Randallia campus, is our 3,000 square-foot Parkview Community Greenhouse and Learning Kitchen.
+On the Parkview Hospital Randallia campus, you’ll find our 3,000 square-foot Parkview Community Greenhouse and Learning Kitchen.

 The facility was designed to give residents in the area access to fresh produce and the information and skills they need to improve their nutrition and overall health.
 The location was specifically chosen because 46805 is one of five Fort Wayne zip codes considered to be a food desert.
 According to the Centers for Disease Control, food deserts are areas where residents lack access to affordable fruits, vegetables and other foods that make up a full and healthy diet.